-Outcome 6.3: The Shire of Northam Council is a sustainable, responsive,
+Outcome 6.3: The Shire of Northam Council is a sustainable, responsive, innovative and transparent organisation.

 The Financial Statements have been prepared in accordance with Council's 2018/19 Budget.

 Section 6.4 and 6.26(2)(g) of the Local Government Act.
 Local Government (Financial Management) Regulations 1996.